cherali/localization/markdown/how-works-client.md

 - ***If you set `enablePartition` to `true` the `get` function fetches partitions piece by piece as the app needs those, resulting in fewer bytes being downloaded, thus performance improves! [more info](/markdown/resources.md#notes)***

-- **If your IDE supports intelliSense and you already override `Localization` type/interface, the IDE gives you some suggestions as you type.** [how to add type support](./add-type-support.md)
+- **If your IDE supports intelliSense, and you already override `Localization` type/interface, the IDE gives you some suggestions as you type.** [how to add type support](./add-type-support.md)

 - You can use `onMismatchLocale` method to redirect to defaultLocale if locale is not valid.